 There are many publications and studies that argue that the absolute prime time to embark on the path to learning a foreign language is when you are young.

 Some experts even suggest that the optimal time to start learning a second language is before the age of kindergarten.
 However, for most people who never actually learned a foreign language, that timeframe has long since passed.

 Update 28th October, 2021:

-An interesting article on the New Scientist suggested that social attitudes rather than differences in the brain’s wiring may be why young children appear to do better at learning languages.
+An interesting article in the New Scientist suggested that social attitudes rather than differences in the brain’s wiring may be why young children appear to do better at learning languages.
 Scientists performed an experiment that demonstrated vital differences in the way adults and children learn and, surprisingly the adults came out on top.
-You can read the full article at: https://www.newscientist.com/article/mg21128224.000-age-no-excuse-for-failing-to-learn-a-new-language/
+You can read the full article at:

 There really is no such thing as being too old to learn a foreign language.
 You simply have to have a good starting point and the right mindset.

 Starting off with a keen and genuine interest in the target language and culture is perhaps the most important foundation on which to build your language learning experience.

 A positive mindset from the outset will determine the degree of your success or failure – whatever your natural ability or age.

 The worst possible thing you can do is to sit back and tell yourself that you are too old.
 This negative mindset will actually work against you and hinder your chances of successfully learning the foreign language of your choosing.